4PPL8/tikdown/README.md

    - The build command is set to install dependencies and build the frontend
    - The publish directory is set to frontend/build

-2. **Backend Deployment (Render, Railway, or similar):**
+2. **Backend Deployment (Render):**
    - Push your code to GitHub
+   - Create a new Web Service on Render
-   - Connect your GitHub repository to your chosen platform
+   - Connect your GitHub repository
-   - Configure the build settings:
+   - Configure the service:
+     - Name: Choose a name for your service
+     - Region: Select a region close to your users
+     - Branch: main (or your branch name)
+     - Runtime: Python 3.10+
-     - Build Command: `npm install`
+     - Build Command: `pip install -r requirements.txt`
-     - Start Command: `npm start`
+     - Start Command: `uvicorn app:app --host 0.0.0.0 --port 10000`
-   - Make sure Python 3.6+ and yt-dlp are available in the environment
-   - Set environment variables as needed (e.g., PORT, FRONTEND_URL)
+   - Add environment variables:
+     - `FRONTEND_URL`: Your frontend URL (e.g., https://tikdown.netlify.app)

 3. **Connect Frontend to Backend:**
    - After deploying the backend, get the URL of your backend API